Betacism: Romance languages

-Perhaps the best known example of betacism is in the Romance languages.
-The first traces of betacism in Latin can be found in the 3rd century CE.
-The results of the shift are most widespread in the Western Romance languages, especially in Spanish, in which the letters ⟨b⟩ and ⟨v⟩ are now both pronounced [β] (the voiced bilabial fricative) except phrase-initially and after a nasal consonant, when they are pronounced [b]; the two sounds ([β] and [b]) are now allophones.
+Perhaps the best known examples of betacism are those of the Romance languages; the earliest known in Latin dating to the 3rd century CE.
+The results of the shift are most widespread in the Western Romance languages, especially Spanish, in which the letters ⟨b⟩ and ⟨v⟩ are now both pronounced [β] (the voiced bilabial fricative) except phrase-initially and after a nasal consonant, when they are pronounced [b]; the two sounds ([β] and [b]) are now allophones.
 Betacism is one of the main features in which Galician and northern Portuguese diverge from central and southern Portuguese.
 In Catalan, betacism features in many dialects, but not in central and southern Valencian or the Balearic dialect.
-Other Iberian languages with betacism are Astur-Leonese and Aragonese (in fact, the latter has a pronunciation-based orthography changing all v's into b's).
+In Occitan language, betacism is common in Gascon, Languedocien and Auvergnat dialects.
+Other Iberian languages with betacism are Astur-Leonese and Aragonese.

-Another example of betacism is in Neapolitan, or in Central Italian (particularly in Macerata) which uses ⟨v⟩ to denote betacism-produced [v], such that Latin bucca corresponds to Neapolitan vocca and to Maceratese "vocca", Latin arborem to arvero or arvulo, and barba to Neapolitan varva and Maceratese "varba".
+Another example of betacism is in Neapolitan, or in Central Italian (particularly in Macerata) which uses ⟨v⟩ to denote betacism-produced [v], such that Latin bucca corresponds to Neapolitan vocca and to Maceratese vocca, Latin arborem to arvero or arvulo, and barba to Neapolitan varva and Maceratese varba.

 Betacism in Latin

 A famous medieval Latin saying states:

 The saying is a pun referring to the fact that the Iberians would generally pronounce the letter v the same as b (which uses the sound [b] or [β]) instead of [w] or [v].
-In Latin, the words vivere ("to live") and bibere ("to drink") are distinguished only by the use of the letters v and b, thus creating a point of confusion in the Iberian pronunciation.
+In Latin, the words vīvĕre ("to live") and bĭbĕre ("to drink") are distinguished by the use of the letters v and b, thus creating a point of confusion in the Iberian pronunciation.
+Note however that the words were also distinguished by prosody, and the modern Spanish forms are vivir and beber.